What’s the point of having a website when nobody scrolls past your hero image?

 Sharp writers choose each word with piercing precision. – Henneke Duistermaat

 No doubt Henneke is the best of writers.
 She knows how to evoke your senses.
 Look at the choice of her words – piercing precision!
 Isn’t that incredible?
 Your word selection makes or breaks your content.
-Likewise, no one enjoys being under the shadow of unimpressive words and flabby stories.
-More about this in the next section.
+Because there’s no choice – you have to be empathetic when you’re writing.
+You have to give your audience what they’re searching for.
+If you promised a solution in your headline, deliver it.
+If you promised a result in your headline deliver it.
+That’s how you connect and keep your readers.

 Do not deviate from purpose and context